Representing People Injured in Swimming Pool Accidents

 Swimming pools provide a great way to exercise and cool off during the summer months.
 Indoor, heated pools make it possible for Fort Collins people to swim year-round, even when snow is falling and temperatures outdoors are freezing.
 Swimming pools can also be the location of serious accidents, particularly when pool owners are negligent in ensuring safe conditions.

 A day at the pool should never end in injury, must less a death.
-If you or a loved one suffered a serious injury as a result of a careless property owner’s actions, do not hesitate to contact the Fort Collins swimming pool attorneys at the Tenge Law Firm, LLC.
 We offer free consultations to review cases with potential clients and, if we choose to represent your claim, we pursue the maximum compensation on your behalf.
 Contact us at (970) 212-4777 to hold an at-fault property owner accountable for your injuries.

 What Types of Injuries Occur at Swimming Pools?